zeosmar/Dimartino/README.md

 	*if command line throws an error during this step, try instead using source activate [name]

-3) pip install bioread dcm2bids argparse json
+3) pip install bioread dcm2bids argparse

 4) dcm2niix
 	*if the command line does not know what this command is, follow instructions